oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/payloadLogging.md

 in form of a set of [interceptors] located within the package `org.openehealth.ipf.platform.camel.ihe.mllp.core.intercept`, which have to be deployed on the endpoints:

-* `...consumer.ConsumerInPayloadLoggerInterceptor` for inbound messages on consumer side,
+* `...consumer.ConsumerInPayloadLoggerInterceptor` for inbound messages on consumer side
-* `...consumer.ConsumerOutPayloadLoggerInterceptor` for outbound messages on consumer side,
+* `...consumer.ConsumerOutPayloadLoggerInterceptor` for outbound messages on consumer side
-* `...producer.ProducerInPayloadLoggerInterceptor` for inbound messages on producer side,
+* `...producer.ProducerInPayloadLoggerInterceptor` for inbound messages on producer side
-* `...producer.ProducerOutPayloadLoggerInterceptor` for outbound messages on producer side,
+* `...producer.ProducerOutPayloadLoggerInterceptor` for outbound messages on producer side

 ### Example